 iv Parental leave

-Since 1 September 2019, parents are entitled to 22 weeks' parental leave in respect of a natural child, adopted child or child in respect of whom the employee acts in loco parentis.
-From 1 September 2020, this entitlement will increase to 26 weeks.
+As of 1 September 2020, parents are entitled to 26 weeks' parental leave in respect of a natural child, an adopted child or a child in respect of whom the employee acts in loco parentis.
 This leave must be taken before the child reaches 12 years of age.
 This upper age limit can be extended in certain circumstances when an adopted child is involved.
 In the case of a child with a disability, leave may be taken up to the child reaching 16 years of age.
 There is no obligation on the employer to pay the employee during parental leave, nor is there any entitlement to social welfare payments during this time.

 To qualify for parental leave, an employee must have completed one year of continuous service with the employer.
-However, if an employee has more than three months, but less than one year of continuous service, the employee may be entitled to parental leave for a period of one week for each month of continuous employment.
+However, if an employee has more than three months but less than one year of continuous service, the employee may be entitled to parental leave for one week for each month of continuous employment.

 Employees are protected from dismissal in the same manner as with all other forms of leave, as outlined above.